modmore/docs/en/02_ConsentFriend/v1/01_Installation.md

 ## Prepare the website

+ConsentFriend installs several [default services](02_Functionality/02_Default_Services.md).
+Some of them use system/context settings that you have to create yourself.

 After the installation on an existing website, you need to identify the external services used, such as Google Analytics, Matomo, Google Fonts, etc. If these services are referenced at the end of the Head or Body section, you can [edit an